runekaagaard/snowscript/README.rst

 +++++

 Snowscript is a language that compiles to PHP.
-Its syntax is inspired by Python, Lua, Ruby, Coffescript, Go and Scala and strives to be DRY, clean and easy to read as well as write.
+Its syntax is inspired by Python, Lua, Coffescript, Go and Scala and strives to be DRY, clean and easy to read as well as write.

 Roadmap